offensivesubversion/search-engine-dorking/README.md

 # misc
 the default dorks.txt file contains no real dorks

+the default search engine is Bing. you can change this via the 'url' variable

 set the 'pages' variable to however many pages you want to scrape for each query. the default is 1

 set the 'verbose' boolean to True to see the dorks printed as theyre executed